OpenSignLabs/OpenSign/docs/docs/help/New-Document/request-signatures.md

 ### Step 2: Uploading Your Document

-- **[2] Choose File**: Once the "Request signature" page opens, click here to select and upload the document file from your computer that needs to be signed.
+- **[2] Choose File**: Once the "Request signature" form opens, click "Choose file" button to select and upload the document file from your computer that needs to be signed.
+Currently you can upload only 1 file at a time but you can add additional documents by clicking "Add pages" in the next step.
 - **[3] Choose File from Dropbox**: Click the dropbox icon to select the document file from your dropbox account.

 ### Step 3: Entering Document Details And Signers